Get Your Birkenstock Questions Answered

-A: We only select the best and most beautiful types of leather for our shoes and we place especially great value in processing them in such a manner to make them uphold the tradition of Birkenstock’s original shoemakers.
+A: Birkenstock only selects the best and most beautiful types of leather for shoes and place especially great value in processing them in such a manner to make them uphold the tradition of Birkenstock’s original shoemakers.

-Our leather is tanned using vegetable dyes, so no synthetic irritants are present against the skin.
+The leather is tanned using vegetable dyes, so no synthetic irritants are present against the skin.
 This also allows the pores of the leather to stay open and breathe actively.
-Some materials, like our oiled leather, showcase the raw grain and as such, is subject to subtle differences.
+Some materials, like the oiled leather, showcase the raw grain and as such, is subject to subtle differences.